myonaung/sm-SNIPER/README.md

 ```
 snakemake --dag --forceall | dot -Tsvg > workflow/dags/all_DAG.svg
 ```

+## Limitation
+Our sm-SNIPER pipeline cannot perform indel discovery and SNV calling is restricted to MOI = 2.

 ## Reporting Issue
 Please create issue [here](https://github.com/myonaung/sm-SNIPER/issues/new) for any problem developed from using `sm-SNIPER` or to request a new features.